Join whatsapp channel Join Now

 1. Two-dimensional motion

-If only two out of three coordinates specifying the position of the object change w.r.t. (with respect to) time, then the motion is known as two-dimensional motions.
+If only two out of three coordinates specifying the position of the object change w.r.t. (with respect to) time, then the motion is known as two-dimensional motion.

 Example:-